ErikBean/cribbagePatch/README.md

 ```
 Refactor TODO:
 1. combine PushDeck and PushPlayers
-2. Combine 'update remote player' functions
-3. Cards should be a set in gun, not a string.
+2. Cards should be a set in gun, not a string.
 That way we can .map()
-4. The deal method is pretty fucking weird
+3. The deal method is pretty fucking weird
+4. Fifteens could be computed faster by converting hand to integers FIRST!

 Rules TODO: